annyhe/refocus-simple-lens/tutorial.md

 Go to http://localhost:3000/configForm.html to set how often to send in the realtime events.
 ![cnfiguration page screenshot](/configPage.png)

+Make sure to set the `Realtime Event Interval` to something other than `Off`, and set the numbers in the `maximum number of changes` as more than 0.
+The more events you set, the more moles there will be to whack!

 On clicking the Save button, you will be redirected to the lens page on http://localhost:3000.
 Open the browser console to see the streaming events being logged:  ![screenshot of the events being streamed in](/eventsLogged.png).

 ##### Add a dataset
 For this game we need a 6 by 6 dataset.
 We achieve this with 6 subjects, and 6 aspects.
-Add the subjects dataset to `public/dataset/one-level.json`
+Add the subjects dataset to `public/datasets/one-level.json`
 ```json
 {
   "absolutePath": "Fellowship",